jsalvadormasip/MutechPalabos/examples/showCases/bloodFlowDefoBodies/README.md

 ## Compilation

-Palabos-npFEM has been tested in both UNIX and Windows (with the provided CMake File):
+Palabos-npFEM has been tested in both UNIX and Windows (provided CMake File).
+Before following the steps below, make sure to set the enviroment variable PALABOS_ROOT as the root folder of palabos.

 1. mkdir build
 2. cd build